kuredoro/scold/README.md

 > scoop update
 ```

-And then add the bucket with the install script and install cptest.
+And then add the bucket with the install script and install scold.
 ```
 > scoop bucket add kuredoro https://github.com/kuredoro/scoop-bucket
-> scoop install cptest
+> scoop install scold
 ```

 ### Linux

-You can use AUR on ArchLinux to install cptest.
+You can use AUR on ArchLinux to install scold.
 Via `yay` AUR helper it would be:
 ```
-$ yay -S cptest
+$ yay -S scold
 ```

 Don't forget to star packages on AUR if you liked them (─‿‿─).